-Times Square is home (or very close) to many of New York City's Broadway theaters, so, if you want to see a real Broadway production, this is your spot.
-You can buy tickets in advance, at showtime in the individual box offices, or for budget-minded folks, in the heart of Times Square at the original TKTS booth.
-At the TKTS Booth, you can buy same-day tickets to see a variety of musicals and plays, dance performances, and off-Broadway shows at a substantial discount.
+Times Square is home base for many of New York City's Broadway theaters, with theaters residing both on the square and within a few blocks.
+You can buy show tickets in advance, at showtime at the individual box offices, or, for budget-minded folks, in the heart of Times Square at the original TKTS booth.
+The TKTS booth offers same-day tickets to musicals and plays, dance performances, and off-Broadway shows at a substantial discount.
 You can even score certain performances for half off their original ticketed price.

-Although the energy of this area can be frenetic, visitors should definitely take some time to soak in the vibe and bask in the lights of the glowing billboards and Broadway marquees.
+Although the energy of Times Square can be frenetic, visitors should definitely take time to soak in the vibe and bask in the lights of the glowing billboards and Broadway marquees.
 Grab one of the granite benches at the pedestrian plaza in Crossroads of the World and take in the hustle-bustle of visiting tourists.
-The area surrounding the TKTS booth has a huge cascade of steps that are the perfect place to take a load off and watch the world whiz by.
+The area surrounding the TKTS booth has a huge cascade of steps that's also a perfect place to take a load off and watch the world whiz by.

 AddressOne Times Square, New York, NY 10036, USA

-If you're tired of watching the countdown to the new year on TV, maybe it's time you watch the New Year's Eve Ball Drop live in Times Square.
-The first New Year's Eve celebration in Times Square was held in 1904, and, three years later, the tradition of the NYE Ball Drop began.
-It's continued annually ever since (except in 1942 and 1943 because of wartime restrictions).
-Attending is an American bucket list item that more than a million people check off every year.
+Tired of watching the New Year's Eve countdown on TV?
+Then, watch the ball drop live, and in-person, in Times Square.
+Times Square hosted the first New Year's celebration in 1904.
+Three years later, the ball drop began and has continued annually ever since (except in 1942 and 1943 due to wartime restrictions).
+Attending this televised event is an American bucket-list item that more than a million people check off every year.

 AddressNew York Times Building, New York, NY 10038, USA